cloudbees/intro-to-declarative-pipeline/Exercise-03.md

 ## Cross Team Collaboration
 In this exercise we are going to set-up two Pipeline jobs (using the Jenkins classic UI) that demonstrate CloudBee's Cross Team Collaboration feature.
 We will need two separate Pipelines - one that publishes an event - and another that is triggered by an event.

->**NOTE**:  You may need to enable this feature on your master.
-Navigate to the top level of your master, select "Manage Jenkins" and then "Configure Notification."
-Select Enable and choose "Local only."
-Then save.

 ### Master Events

 For the first part of **Cross Team Collaboration** we will create an event that is only published on your master.